Image

 Hidden beaches.
 Island vibes.
 Cliff walks.
 There are PLENTY of things to do in El Nido.
 Don't forget the BIG Lagoon El Nido!
 With its blue-green waters, white sands and towering limestone cliffs, you'll forget everything but what's right in front of you.
 There's no better feeling.

-If all the sea gods fused together, Coron Island would be the result.
-Scattered with shipwrecks.
 Swimming in lagoons.
 Surrounded by turtles.
-You might think you’ve entered another dimension where the rest of the world doesn’t even exist.
+You might think you've entered another dimension where the rest of the world doesn't even exist.
 Things to do in Coron?
 Climb, float, and dive around the island.

 See new heights in El Nido